JN-gith/Hardware/README.md

 2. Yes, little manual overclock, no XMP -> Rev. E /SR Rev. B / CJR / DJR / Cheap B-die
 3. People who want to overclock a lot and get the most performance -> B die.

 People sometimes overestimate the performance of RAM and the gains therefrom.
 You can either get slow or fast RAM (or even leave it at JEDEC values).
 Stick to a cheaper kit, and if you have the budget, the want, and time to manually overclock, then consider it.
-3600cl16 Doesn't fit in here at all.
+3600c16 Doesn't fit in here at all.
 Once we start overclocking, we care about the memory ICs used.

 You can put two different RAM kits together; however, depending on the specific model from the specific manufacturer, you can get varying chips--which can cause some problems stability wise.
 To ensure complete compatibility, you just have to know the specific dies, ranks, and PCB revisions which may be almost impossible.
 It is just easier to buy the same exact kit if you currently have another one or just get a larger kit that has more sticks rated to run together with each other.
+Though this does not work for Corsair, since they use different versions within the same SKU.
+Examples and version numbers stated below.

 SK Hynix, Samsung, etc. couldn't care less about you as a consumer.
 They don't care what memory chip quality goes into a memory stick as long as it meets JEDEC.
 For overclocking, even a single bad chip out of eight can stop you in your tracks.
-This is why you should probably buy your RAM from Corsair, G.skill, etc. that do their own binning processes.
+This is why you should probably buy your RAM from Corsair (Yes they do have some proper kits), G.skill, etc. that do their own binning processes.

 So when people ask about what brand of RAM is the most "reliable", I like to tell them this...None of them.
-At the 3000cl15, 3200cl16, 3600cl18 there can be a ton of different dies.
+At the 3000c15, 3200c16, 3600c18 there can be a ton of different dies.
 From Nanya C to reject Samsung B, we can get everything.
 A lot of it is just what the "brand" had on the manufacturing floor that day (because brands like Corsair and G.skill don't actually make the DRAM wafers that actually make RAM what it is).
 Most of these (besides the Crucial Ballistix kits because Micron just likes to shove Rev.E in every 3000-3600 kit [or 4000 if 2x8]) dies are just set XMP and never-touch-it-again-type-of-thing.
 You don't know what you're going to get and most of them won't overclock well at all.

 Brands like Corsair, G.skill, etc. take the memory ICs they get from Samsung, change or completely redesign a PCB for their sticks like adding extra capacitors or SMT on the back or making room for a RGB circuit, so the layout varies from module to module.
 In fact, the dominators are custom PCBs that allow the heatspreader to screw directly into the PCB.
 Others just copy the JEDEC PCB, and with the dies they bought, slap it on memory sticks and bin them to those speed bins.